mikochen0107/mhc-1-immunopeptidome-characterization/README.md

-# Impepdom: Peptide Ligand Classificator
+# Impepdom: Neural Network Builder for Peptide Ligand Classification
 <hr />

 Description to be added...